jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/6-Sandbox.md

 My advisors speak of the long wars on the Continent.
 Catholics and Protestants fighting for over twenty years.
 Countless battles.
 Villages massacred.
 Gustavus Adolphus of Sweden built a new kind of army—promotion by merit.
 Bloodline and faith are merit.
 They want constant pay, but I have no constant coin.
 The Commons hold the purse.
 I do not know how to raise coin from the middling sort.

 ===

+#### Work

+The newspaper lies between us on the table.
+I review the print ads as my husband rolls up his sleeve.

+He caught a nail in timber while cleaning up a demo site.
+I poor fresh boiled water over the wound to clean out the dirty.
+Then I tip carbolic acid on a clean cloth.
+"It'll hurt"

+He grimaces as I press into the wound.

+"It means it's working.
+We'll hold it here for one minute."

+I distract the pain by pointing at our boy, banging a toy hammer into toy nail and lumber.

+The pain goes away.

+A minute is up.
+I check.
+The wound is cleaned.
+I wrap the water boiled bandages around it.

+"I made you these covers.
+I got the leather from my sister.

+He puts on a fresh shirt.
+Then tries on the forearm covers, and nods.

+"Good.
+Return to reading the work ads." my husband says as he picks up a window pane.

+"San Francisco needs men," I read.
+"They had another fire.
+Rebuilding crews.
+One dollar fifty a day.
+Water pipe laying—high-pressure mains for the new fire system.
+It says 'The city of the future rises from the ashes.'"

+Crunch.
+Crack.
+The old window was cracked.
+We used tape to seal our little apartment.

+I look at the old window.
+Soot covers the glass because it covers everything here, the laundry on the lines, our hands by evening.

+"In San Francisco, the open air, big mountains.
+Lots of land.
+It's very nice."

+"Back home you could see stars.
+Smell the trees.
+Hear the nature." my husband replies.

+"Back home had no work.
+If I told my brother everyone eats meat here every day, he'd never believe me."

+Outside, something moves in the alley below.
+A raccoon noses through an overturned crate, paws quick and careful.
+It finds a crust of bread and vanishes into shadow.

+"We're not the only ones looking for more.
+But we can work for it.
+I can be a nurse here."
+I say, then return to reading the work ads in the paper.

+"Steelworkers wanted.
+Pittsburgh calls men of strength and ambition.
+The furnaces of progress need you.
+One dollar twenty a day."

+"One dollar twenty," I say.
+"That's less than San Francisco."

+"My oldest sister went to Pittsburgh.
+Good pay but dangerous.
+Heat burns lungs.
+Men lose fingers to the machines.
+What else do you see?"

+"Coal miners, Austrialia.
+Modern company housing.
+Fair wages.
+We fuel world's growth."

+"The company owns everything.
+The houses, the store.
+You owe them before you start."

+"Too much like back home."

+"Yes."

+I turn the page.
+"Loggers wanted.
+Quebec forests.
+Strong men earn two dollars a day.
+Winter work."

+"Two dollars."

+Our boy is beside his father, at the window, banging on the frame with his hammer.
+He laughs.

+A train whistle blows.
+Then another.
+The sound never stops.
+Bells from factories.
+Wheels on rails.
+Horses on streets.
+Even from our little apartment.
+The city is huge.

+"We could stay here," he says.
+"This apartment is old.
+Neglected.
+I can fix the faucet, the room fans, install new hardwood.
+Our people are here.
+I have daily work here.
+You will be a nurse soon.
+You keep me healthy.
+Maybe I get repairmen contract."

+I reply "All the good spots are taken here.
+I read the papers everyday.
+The world is changing.
+It's so big.
+We could go anywhere, Detroit, Moscow, Argentina, even Japan!
+We are building railroads, ranches, mills, factories, power stations!
+Everyone has fresh clothes.
+Full plates.
+Good shoes.
+Anyone can do anyting!
+No politics like home.

+My husband is sealing the window.
+Our boy helps him push in the rubber.
+Ruffling noises come from the alley.

+"Of course, still raccoons everywhere."

+We laugh.
+He reaches across the table.
+Takes my hand.
+"Then where do we go?"

+I smile.
+Take the paper.
+Move my finger down, then stop.

+My husband nods.

+We stand up.

+One suitcase packs.

+One door closes.

+Three people take a chance.

+===